 Mr. Leefe has over forty-four (44) years of extensive experience as a trial and business attorney and has tried cases in many of the states of the United States, having handled matters in New York, Florida, Alabama, Mississippi, Texas, Tennessee, Louisiana, Minnesota, Washington, California, Oklahoma, South Carolina, Pennsylvania, and Missouri.
 He has appeared in both federal and state courts.
 Mr. Leefe has received special honors from the Loyola College of Law, the Louisiana State Bar Association and the Republican Party.

 Mr. Leefe has completed the course for and is certified as a commercial mediator.

-Mr. Leefe has an “AV” rating under the Martindale-Hubbell attorney rating system, which is the highest possible rating.
+Mr. Leefe has an “AV” rating under the Martindale-Hubbell attorney rating system, which is the highest possible rating and is listed in SuperLawyers.
 He is admitted for all courts in Louisiana, is also admitted in the Texas federal court, United States Fifth Circuit Court of Appeal, United States Court of Appeals for the Federal Circuit, United States Court of Federal Claims, United States Tax Court, and the United States Supreme Court.

-Mr. Leefe is married with four children, six grandchildren.
+Mr. Leefe is married with four children, seven grandchildren.
 His wife is Barat P. Leefe and they live in the Greater New Orleans area, having their residence in Metairie, La.